mdo/mdoml/index.md

 Yes, but beyond that I'm not sure where to take something like this.
 I'm super intrigued and I could totally see myself building things this way in the future.
 Something about it feels right.
 Performance is probably a concern though, at least compared to a pure class-driven system (e.g., `.dropdown` over `<dropdown>`).

 My ultimate goal for things like this—and popular front-end frameworks—is that these kind of ideas could influence the future changes to the HTML and CSS specs.
+That sounds a bit lofty, but one never knows.